National Labour Organisation: Candidates

 Negotiations with Conservative Central Office began after a meeting on 25 September, when the Conservatives had reassured MacDonald that it would not be difficult to come to agreement.
 Frank Markham then drafted a list of 35 constituencies in which National Labour wanted to stand for election and wanted the Conservatives to support them.
 However, the Conservatives objected to many of the entries such as Kensington North and Birmingham Erdington, which were marginal former Conservative seats that had only narrowly gone to Labour in 1929.
 Local Conservatives refused to withdraw their candidates, and in Liverpool Everton, sitting National Labour MP Derwent Hall Caine found himself opposed (and eventually beaten) by a Conservative.
 By 14 October, with the close of nominations imminent, persistent Conservative associations and candidates had forced National Labour candidates to withdraw in four constituencies and there were only 25 candidates confirmed, 10 of whom had Conservative opposition.

 MacDonald himself tried to intervene and on the day after the election was announced complained that Attorney-General Sir William Jowitt had been forced out of Preston and the Conservatives could not find a local association willing to accept him.
 Jowitt subsequently stood and lost as a National Labour candidate for Combined English Universities.
-He later rejoined the Labour Party and would end up in Clement Attlee's 1945-1951 government as Lord High Chancellor.
+He later rejoined the Labour Party and would end up in Clement Attlee's 1945–1951 government as Lord Chancellor.

 Conservative Party chairman Lord Stonehaven complained back to MacDonald about his promotion of "unknown candidates introduced at the very last moment by yourself" competing against Conservatives who had promised him their support, which risked handing the seats to the opposition.

 Of the 20 candidates actually nominated, six faced a rival Conservative candidate and one a rival Liberal National.
 Three more candidates withdrew before polling day.
-The general organisation of National Labour during the election was run by Benjamin Musgrave.In the 1931 United Kingdom general election 13 were returned as National Labour MPs.
+The general organisation of National Labour during the election was run by Benjamin Musgrave.
+In the 1931 United Kingdom general election 13 were returned as National Labour MPs.